gemc/sci-g/examples/materials/README.txt

 C- OUTPUT

 	The output is defined by the entry '+goutput' in the jcard 'example.jcard'.
-	By default, the output goes simultaneously to two files: 'text' and 'root' format.
+	By default, the output goes simultaneously to two files: 'TEXT' and 'root' format.
 	Modify filenames as needed.
 Comment out not needed entries.